allender/allender.github.io/_apple2emu/02-Getting Started.md

 for such an old processor is that the instruction set is small (< 256 opcodes).
 The small number of opcodes makes creating the code relatively easy.

-Before getting into detail about writing the CPU emulattion layer, it will be beneficial to talk about architecture, both of the code and of the machine that we are emulating.
+Before getting into detail about writing the CPU emulation layer, it will be beneficial to talk about architecture, both of the code and of the machine that we are emulating.
 I also had to make some decisions on exactly what I would emulate and to what degree I would try to achieve "perfect" as